Calendar | Arkansas Democrat Gazette

 Election set for Go Forward, Public Safety taxes

 Nov.
 14 is a special election day for the Go Forward Pine Bluff tax proposals and the annual school election day in the Watson Chapel School District, though no one is on the ballot.
-Voters will go to the polls this day.
+Voters will go to the polls this day and the polls will be open 7:30 a.m to 7:30 p.m.
 The special election will be held on a five-eighths-cent sales tax for Go Forward Pine Bluff projects and a three-eighths-cent sales tax for public safety.
 Only residents of Pine Bluff can vote on these issues.
 There is one ballot item pertaining to Watson Chapel, an annual referendum on the rate of 39.8 mills as approved in August 2022.
 Details: Jefferson County Clerk's Office, (870) 541-5322.

 Primary filing continues